The E-Waste Standard AS 5377

 Be the first in your industry to take action, and your company will stand out as the business to go to.

-Why choose Integrated Compliance Solutions to help you achieve certification?
+Why choose Integrated Compliance Solutions to help you achieve E-Waste AS 5377 certification?

 Integrated Compliance Solutions are committed to supporting companies intending to meet Australian Standards and become ISO compliant.
 We have a team of trained E-waste specialists at hand to help you get your system ready.
 We understand the requirements and because we are helping many companies, we have shortcuts available to help you get a result quicker and with less pain.